Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Robust Control of Bayesian FDR

 The specifications of parametric (null and alternative) models impact Bayesian FDR control in the following two aspects.

-First, the computation of the Bayes factors relies on the model assumptions of $P_i^0$ and $P_i^1$.
-In the hypothesis testing setting, the ``correctness" of Bayes factors is formally characterized by a concept known as {\em consistency} in model comparisons: \begin{defn} A Bayes factor $\BF(Y)$ is said to be consistent under the null model if and only if
+First, the computation of the Bayes factors relies on the model assumptions of $p_i^0$ and $p_i^1$.
+In hypothesis testing, the ``correctness" of Bayes factors is formally characterized by a concept known as {\em consistency} in model comparisons, i.e., with sufficiently large sample size, Bayes factor $\to 0$ if the data is truly generated from the null model and $\to \infty$ if the data is generated from the alternative model.
+Intuitively, to prevent inflation of the pre-defined FDR level, which concerns the behavior of the testing procedure under the null, the consistency of the Bayes factors is only required under the null models.

-for a sufficiently large sample size.
-Similarly, $\BF(Y)$ is said to be consistent under the alternative model if and only if

-\end{defn} Intuitively, to prevent inflation of the pre-defined FDR level, which is a measure of type I errors, the consistency of the Bayes factors is only required under the null models.
 Such a condition is easy to satisfy (and also easy to check) as long as the null model is correctly specified.
 In contrast, when the alternative model is misspecified (which is almost certain in practice), the Bayes factor might not be consistent under the alternative.
-Nonetheless, as we will rigorously demonstrate later, it does not inflate the FDR but only affects the power/FNR given the true $\pi_0$.
+Nonetheless, as we will demonstrate later, it does not inflate the FDR but only affects the power/FNR {\em given the true $\pi_0$}.
+We also note that the assumption regarding the consistency of the Bayes factors under null models is analogous to the uniformity assumption of the null $p$-values, i.e., both are valid only if the null models are correctly specified.
+In summary, we expect that the null models are correctly specified and allow imperfect specification of the alternative models .
+Nevertheless to ensure decent power in testing, it is preferred that the Bayes factor is far greater than 1 under the alternative scenario and especially in an asymptotic scenario.
+Importantly, the consistency property of the Bayes factors under the null models implies that the Bayes factors from the alternative models are stochastically dominant over the Bayes factors from the null models.

-Second, the inference of $P(\pi_0 \mid \Yv)$ from the mixture model is sensitive to the alternative model specifications and therefore affects the Bayesian FDR control: if $\pi_0$ is systematically under-estimated, the pre-defined Bayesian FDR level is inflated; conversely, over-estimating $\pi_0$ results in a conservative procedure that loses power, although the desired FDR level is intact.
-(Numerical demonstrations are provided in section \ref{sim1.sec} using the local fdr control procedure.)
-To avoid under-estimation of $\pi_0$ in all circumstances, we attempt to find a robust upper bound for $\pi_0$, denoted by $\hat \pi_0 (\Yv)$, such that under the sampling distribution of $\Yv$ and for all values of $\pi_0$,
+Second, the inference of $p(\pi_0 \mid \Yva)$ from the mixture model is sensitive to the alternative model specifications and therefore affects the Bayesian FDR control: if $\pi_0$ is systematically under-estimated, the pre-defined Bayesian FDR level is inflated; conversely, over-estimating $\pi_0$ results in a conservative procedure that loses power but maintains the desired FDR level.
+To avoid under-estimation of $\pi_0$ in all circumstances, we attempt to find a robust upper bound estimator for $\pi_0$, denoted by $\hat \pi_0 (\Yva)$, such that under the sampling distribution of $\Yva$ and for all possible values of $\pi_0$,